belle2/basf2/online_book/basf2/first_steering_file.rst

 .. admonition:: Task
     :class: exercise stacked

-    Extend your steering file by loading electron, positron, and :math:`K_S^0` candidates.
+    Extend your steering file by loading electrons, positrons, and :math:`K_S^0` candidates.
 At the very end of your script you should also print a summary table of all the modules added to your path using the function `statistics`.